dyihoon90/glogging/README.md

 This library builds on winston to provide a GLogger class to do logging for:

-1. requests in express
+1. HTTP requests in express
-2. logging for transactions to external systems in express
+2. Logging for transactions to external systems

 There are 3 modes: